 AntMiner D3 is the best when it comes to Dash ASIC miners.
 Most of the miners are using this hardware to first mine dash coins which they convert into Bitcoins and make increased profits in the process.
 Bitmain Antminer D3 provides a hash rate of 15 GH/s and utilizes around 1200 Watts.
 It measures 320x130x190mm that actually makes it possible to have a good arrangement when running multiple miners simultaneously.

 Dragonmint T16 is the first BTC mining hardware to achieve the hash rate of 16 TH/s, making it exceptional.
 It needs 1600 W power supply but consumes only 0.075J/GH against 0.098J/GH in Bitmain’s Antminer S9.
 Because of the ASICBOOST algorithm, the Dragonmint T16 efficiency can be boosted by 20 percent.
-It is one of the best ASIC miners in 2019.
+It is one of the best Bitcoin mining hardware in 2020.

 Pagolin Miner M3X is not as energy efficient or effective as its aforementioned contemporaries but is a bigger unit because of its embedded ASIC chips.
 It’s the most power demanding Bitcoin mining equipment in the market, with a draw rate of between 1.8kw and 2kw.
 It appeals to people because of its high hash rate of 13 TH/s.